fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+You will win or lose an audience by how you walk on stage.

 We ministers are not philosophers finding out things;
 We are expositors of a revelation that settles things.
   John Hall